syslog(3) interface to

 running process, all child processes will also see the preload environment,

-even is the process removes it from environ
+even is the process removes it from environ.

-This is easier with op
+This is easier with op, sudo,

-.
+or super.
 It is harder with a raw login,

-unless your system has login.conf
+unless your system has login.conf or the like.

-'s configuration structure just force
+Under op's configuration structure just force

 the environment variable as an attribute of the rule: